JetBrains/Qodana/topics/flexinspect.md

 With IntelliJ IDEA, you can create both local and global inspections.

-Local inspections operate on the file level and inspect each file of your project individually.
+Local inspections operate on the file level and analyze each file of your project individually.
 Once you create a local inspection, IntelliJ IDEA will run it on any file opened in the editor.

 Global inspections operate on the project level and use the project scope as a basis for inspection.
 For example, you can create